pitchmuc/cjapy/docs/requestCreator.md

   Arguments:
   * limit : OPTIONAL : number of elements to return

+* `setSearch()`
+  Set a search for specific value in the dimensions.
+  Arguments:
+  * itemIds : REQUIRED : list of value to search for.

+* `removeSearch()`
+  Remove the search attribute for the search capabilities.
+  No arguments.

 * `addMetricFilter()`
   Add a filter to a metric.
   Arguments: